Marty Servo: Professional career

 He turned professional as a lightweight and, in his first three years as a professional boxer, managed a 42–0–2 record.
 As a welterweight he lost two close decisions to the legendary Sugar Ray Robinson.

 Servo’s boxing career was interrupted by service in the United States Coast Guard during World War II.
 He resumed his career after the War and won the World Welterweight Title by knocking out Freddie "Red" Cochrane in the fourth round on February 1, 1946.

 Servo and his manager, Al Weill, then made a bad career decision.
 He agreed to fight the middleweight contender Rocky Graziano in a non-title match.
 Graziano was a big favorite in New York City and the bout was seen as a big money fight.
 The two fought on March 29, 1946.
 This bout effectively finished Servo as a top-line fighter.
 The heavier and stronger Graziano knocked Servo out and severely injured his nose.
 Servo never recovered from the injuries and he was forced to relinquish his title and retire.
 His final ring record, including a knockout loss suffered in an ill-advised comeback attempt, was 48 wins (15 knockouts), 4 losses and 2 draws.

+Illness and Death

+Servo moved with his family to Pueblo, Colorado after his boxing career.
+By the early 1960s he was stricken with spinal cancer; the treatment for which confined him to a wheelchair.
+He died from the disease, 6 years after diagnosis, aged 49.